 Note: 1.
 Dividend income is mainly from dividends on equity securities continuously held.

-2. Gain or loss arising from valuation of forward exchange contracts that were not designated as hedges were included in foreign exchange gains, net.
+2. The gain or loss on the forward exchange contracts that were not designated as hedges were included in foreign exchange gains.

 The breakdown of finance expenses are as follows: